carinadigital/hiera-cloudformation/README.md

-# Hiera::Cloudformation
+# Multiregion Hiera::Cloudformation

+This a a fork of the hiera-cloudformaiton project (https://github.com/fanduel/hiera-cloudformation).
+It adds the ability to lookup stack outputs in multiple regions from a single install along with other small fixes.

-This backend for Hiera can retrieve information from:
+This a backend for Hiera can retrieve information from:

 * the outputs of a CloudFormation stack
 * the metadata of a resource in a stack

 ## Installation

-    gem install hiera-cloudformation
+    gem install carinadigital-hiera-cloudformation

 ## Usage